Leadership and Program Oversight

 Dr. Fitzwater earned a Bachelor of Science in Chemical Engineering and gained extensive leadership experience while working in operations management for 8 years before medical school.
 He earned his medical degree at Mayo Clinic and is board certified in both Addiction Medicine and Obstetrics & Gynecology.
 He has worked in a variety of administrative and clinical settings including private and hospital‐based practices.

 Vice President for Health Policy, Physician-In-Chief, MD Anderson

-Dr. Foxhall supports policy development and outreach programs in collaboration with government agencies, voluntary health organizations and organized medical groups.
-He is responsible for coordination of MD Anderson's charity care program.
+Dr. Foxhall supports policy development and outreach programs in collaboration with government agencies, voluntary health organizations, and organized medical groups.
+He is responsible for the coordination of MD Anderson's charity care program.

 Lisa Glenn, MD

 Dr. Glenn is a graduate of Texas A&M University and UT Southwestern Medical School.
 She has work experience in the private sector in solo private practice as well as 16 years in the Community Health Centers in Austin with increasing administrative responsibilities finishing her tenure there as Senior Medical Director.
 Before joining the Department of Aging and Disability Services as the State Office Physician in January of 2012, she was the Medical Director of Central Health, the Travis County Healthcare District.
 In 2016, Dr. Glenn transitioned into HHSC as the Senior Associate Medical Director for Medicaid-CHIP.
 She holds board certifications from the American Board of Family Medicine since 1990 and the American Board of Quality Assurance and Utilization Review Physicians since 2007.
 She is a member of the Texas Medical Association, Travis County Medical Society, American Academy of Family Physicians, and Texas Academy of Family Physicians.

 Min Gu, MD